teuben/teunix/Env/UMD/vpn.md

 ### annoying icon lifetime

-the GP icon looses focus when my mouse hovers away.
+the GP icon is destroyed when something else gets focus.
+Very annoying for those who prefer focus follows mouse.
+Clearly something engineers at PA never heard of.
 Sometimes it disappears from I can take action.
-It is also related that I use "mouse follows focus", which clearly is something engineers at PA never heard of.
+Similar effects seen on both mac and win

 ### KDE widget